b2io/talks/netjets-user-group/slides.md

 ### Cognitive overhead

-> The logical connections or jumps your brain has to make in order to understand or contextualize the thing you’re looking at.
+> Logical connections or jumps your brain has to make in order to understand or contextualize the thing you’re looking at.

--David Demaree, Web Designer
+-David Demaree, Product Manager at Adobe

 Note:
 - This quote is in the context of UX.